ds300/derivablejs/README.md

 Sounds good, right?
 And while the latter is conceptually very simple, it is [by no means easy](http://www.infoq.com/presentations/Simple-Made-Easy) with just the tools JS provides.

 Havelock's raison d'être is to fill this gap—to make global immutable state easy.
 It does this by providing simple, safe, and efficient means for deriving those convenient little chunks from a single source of truth.
-It makes only one demand of the user: *keep derivation pure and entirely separate from reaction*.
-This is the first of two easiness tradeoffs made for the sake of simplicity.
+It makes only one demand of the user for the sake of simplicity over easiness: *keep derivation pure*.

 ## Model

 Speaking of which, Havelock exposes three main types:

 - **Atoms** are mutable references but are intended to hold immutable, or effectively immutable, data.
-- **Derivations** *represent* applications of pure functions to upstream values.
+- **Derivations** represent applications of pure functions to upstream values.
 - **Reactions** are passive observers reacting to changes in atoms or derivations.
 Unlike the above, they do not encapsulate a value and exist solely for side-effects and resource management.

 These three types are connected together in DAGs with atoms at the roots.
 The example at the top of this document can be depicted as follows: